Southern Cameroons: Ambazonian independence movement

 Flag of the Ambazonian independence movement.

 Southern Cameroons became part of Cameroon on 1 October 1961.
 Foncha served as Prime Minister of West Cameroun and vice-president of the Federal Republic of Cameroun.
 However, the English-speaking peoples of the Southern Cameroons (now West Cameroun) did not believe that they were fairly treated by the French-speaking government of the country.
 Following a referendum on 20 May 1972, a new constitution was adopted in Cameroun which replaced the federal state with a unitary state.
 Southern Cameroons lost its autonomous status and became the Northwest Province and Southwest Province of the Republic of Cameroun.
 The Southern Cameroonians felt further marginalised.
 Groups such as the Cameroon Anglophone Movement (CAM) demanded greater autonomy, or independence, for the provinces.

 States and Counties of Ambazaonia.
 Proposed by the Ambazonian IG.

 Pro-independence groups claim that UN Resolution 1608 21 April 1961, which required the UK, the Government of the Southern Cameroons and Republic of Cameroun to engage in talks with a view to agreeing measures for union of the two countries, was not implemented, and that the Government of the United Kingdom was negligent in terminating its trusteeship without ensuring that proper arrangements were made.
 They say that the adoption of a federal constitution by Cameroun on 1 September 1961 constituted annexation of the Southern Cameroons.

 Representatives of Anglophone groups convened the first All Anglophone Conference (AAC1) in Buea from 2 April to 3 April 1993.
 The conference issued the "Buea Declaration", which called for constitutional amendments to restore the 1961 federation.
 This was followed by the second All Anglophone Conference (AAC2) in Bamenda in 1994.
 This conference issued the "Bamenda Declaration", which stated that if the federal state was not restored within a reasonable time, Southern Cameroons would declare its independence.
 The AAC was renamed the Southern Cameroons Peoples Conference (SCPC), and later the Southern Cameroons Peoples Organisation (SCAPO), with the Southern Cameroons National Council (SCNC) as the executive governing body.
 Younger activists formed the Southern Cameroons Youth League (SCYL) in Buea on 28 May 1995.
 The SCNC sent a delegation, led by John Foncha, to the United Nations, which was received on 1 June 1995 and presented a petition against the 'annexation' of the Southern Cameroons by French Cameroun.
 This was followed by a signature referendum the same year, which the organisers claim produced a 99% vote in favour of independence with 315,000 people voting.

 Armed members of the SCNC took over the Buea radio station in Southwest Province on the night of 30 December 1999 and in the early hours of 31 December broadcast a tape of a proclamation of independence read by Judge Ebong Frederick Alobwede.

-Amnesty International has accused the Cameroun authorities of human right violations against Southern Cameroons activists.
+Amnesty International has accused the Cameroun authorities of violations of human rights against Southern Cameroons activists.

 Southern Cameroons, since then renamed to Ambazonia, is a member of the Unrepresented Nations and Peoples Organization (UNPO) since 2005 and a charter member of the Organization of Emerging African States (OEAS).